Foreign Ambassador Accredited to the United Kingdom

 How to Address an Ambassador

-The recommended social form of address to an Ambassador is as follows:
+The recommended form of address for an ambassador is as follows:

 His/Her Excellency always precedes all other styles, ranks or titles (including foreign equivalents of 'Mr', and Don and Doctor).
 An Armed Forces rank immediately follows His/Her Excellency, eg: